benjaminion/upgrading-ethereum-book/src/book.md

   - Proposer rewards for attestations are calculated in [`process_attestation()`](/part3/transition/block#def_process_attestation) as part of [block processing](/part3/transition/block#block-processing).
   - Both validator and proposer rewards for sync committee participation are calculated in [`process_sync_aggregate()`](/part3/transition/block#def_process_sync_aggregate) as part of [block processing](/part3/transition/block#block-processing).

+The discussion of the variance of rewards is based on [Pintail's analysis of Altair](https://pintail.xyz/posts/modelling-the-impact-of-altair/).
+The code I used to generate the stats and the chart are based on the code in that article.

+Discouragement Attacks attacks are analysed in a [paper](https://github.com/ethereum/research/blob/master/papers/discouragement/discouragement.pdf) by Vitalik.

 ### Penalties <!-- /part2/incentives/penalties -->

+ - Validators are penalised by losing small amounts of stake when they do not fulfil duties that they have been assigned.
+ - Receiving a penalty is not being slashed!
+ - Break-even uptime for a validator is around 43%.

 #### Introduction